DenOfEquity/PixArt-Sigma-for-webUI/README.md

 ---
 <details>
 <summary>Change log</summary>

+#### 22/08/2024 ####
+* added Perturbed-attention guidance.
+It's not compatible with CFG cutoff.
+Using PAG therefore forces CFG cutoff to 1.0 (i.e. no cutoff).
+Needs diffusers >= 0.30.0
+* minor UI tweaks to work better in Forge2
+* adjustments for gradio4

 #### 27/07/2024 ####
 * added drawing of masks for image to image.
 Load/copy the source image into the mask, to use as a template.